janet-lang/circlet/README.md

 ### Creating a server

-Library provides means to create http server with `circlet/server` function with
-signarure: `(circlet/server handler port &opt ip-address)`.
-Parameters are:
+You can create a HTTP server using the `circlet/server` function.
+The function is of the form `(circlet/server handler port &opt ip-address)` and takes the following parameters:

-- `handler` function which will handle the incoming http request table, and returns http response table.
-See below.
+- `handler` function that takes the incoming HTTP request object (explained in greater detail below) and returns the HTTP response object.
-- `port` TCP port on which will the server listen for upcomming requests
+- `port` number of the port on which the server will listen for incoming requests.
-- `ip-address` optional IP address on which server will listen.
-When not provided defaults to 127.0.0.1.
-It can be * and server will then listen on all available IP addresses
+- `ip-address` optional string representing the IP address on which the server will listen (defaults to `“127.0.0.1”`).
+The address `“*”` will cause the server to listen on all available IP addresses.```

-Server runs immediately after creation on given host and port.
+The server runs immediately after creation.

 ### Request table

-The only argument, which `handler` function from previous section accepts is the request.
-It is Janet `table` containing all the information about the request.
-It contains following keys:
+The `handler` function takes a single parameter representing the request.
+The request is a Janet table containing all the information about the request.
+It contains the following keys:

 - `:uri` requested URI
 - `:method` HTTP method of the request as a Janet string (e.g. "GET", "POST")
 - `:protocol` version of the HTTP protocol used for request
-- `:headers` Janet table containing all HTTP headers sent with the request.
-Keys in this table are Janet strings with standard header's name (e.g. "Host", "Accept").
-Values are the HEADER content.
+- `:headers` HTTP headers sent with the request as a Janet table.
+Keys in this table are Janet strings with standard header's name (e.g. "Host", “Accept").
+  Values are the values in the HTTP header.
 - `:body` body of the HTTP request
 - `:query-string` query string part of the requested URI
 - `:connection` internal mongoose connection serving this request